Netherlands

 Transfer Pricing Directive Proposal

-On 12 September 2023, the European Commission published a legislative proposal for a Directive on Transfer Pricing, also known as the “TP Directive”.
-This Directive (if adopted) would incorporate the arm’s length principle into EU law and EU Member States’ domestic legislation, harmonise key transfer pricing rules, and create the possibility to establish common binding rules in the EU on specific Transfer Pricing (“TP”) subjects.
-The proposal also looks to clarify the role and status of the OECD TP Guidelines.
+On 12 September 2023, the European Commission published a legislative proposal for a Directive on Transfer Pricing.
+This Directive (if adopted) would incorporate the arm’s-length principle into EU law and EU Member States’ domestic legislation, harmonise key transfer pricing rules, and create the possibility to establish common binding rules in the European Union on specific transfer pricing subjects.
+The proposal also looks to clarify the role and status of the OECD Transfer Pricing Guidelines.

 The proposal will undergo negotiation by the EU Member States with the goal of achieving the required unanimous approval.
-This is expected to be a challenging process: early reactions have been mixed.
+This is expected to be a challenging process, and early reactions have been mixed.
 If approval is obtained, the Directive will come into force as of 1 January 2026.

 The Dutch government understands the problem statement in the Directive proposal, which states that the options and possibilities for interpreting the OECD guidelines can lead to less certainty for companies.
 However, it questions whether a solution is achieved if limiting options and possibilities for interpretation is only designed within the EU context.
 In addition, the Netherlands has questions about the implications of the proposal concerning the position of individual EU Member States in the OECD meetings on Transfer Pricing.